This is the easiest method I know to add or subtract fractions!

 The denominator is the bottom number in a fraction.

-It shows how many equal parts the item is divided into
+It shows how many equal parts the item is divided into.

 What is a Common Denominator?

-"Common" Denominator just means that the denominators
+"Common" Denominator is when the denominators

 Why is it Important?

 Adding and Subtracting Fractions